bloom-tech-learning/beatlesm/curriculum/web48/3.2-Advanced-State-Management/Module_2-Redux/Objects/Understanding.md

 #### Answer:   (C)

-- Hints: You need a store to connect your components to for Redux to function.
+- Hints: (C)    You need a store to connect your components to for Redux to function.

 ## Question 3